 Resolve to Make the Most of the New Year

-Does this sound familiar?
-Every January you think about all the ways you will make the New Year better than the last.
-And every February those resolutions are but a distant memory.
+Every January, you think about all the ways you will make the New Year better than the last—and every February, those resolutions are but a distant memory.
+Does that sound familiar?
 Not this year!
 In order to help you stick with your plan, we took a look at some of the most popular resolutions and came up with easy, fun ways that Mass Audubon can help you keep them.

 Stay in Shape